DonJayamanne/vscode-python-samples/remote-debugging-docker-django/README.md

 ## Setup your remote environment
 ### Step 1: Build docker image and run it
-* Open a temrinal window
+* Open a terminal window
 * Type the following command in the terminal window `docker build -t remote-debugging-docker-django .`
 * Type the following command in the terminal window